-This step-by-step Excel timeline tutorial explains how to create professional timelines using Microsoft’s popular spreadsheet tool.
+This step-by-step Excel for Office 365 timeline tutorial explains how to create professional timelines using Microsoft’s popular spreadsheet tool.
 Excel does not offer a native way to create a timeline, but we can tweak a XY-plot to create a professional looking timeline.

 Timelines list events in a chronological order on a horizontal timescale.
 Business professional use timelines to present project schedules to their clients as part of reports or presentation decks.

 How to Make a Timeline

 Besides the many build-in functions, you probably have used Microsoft Excel for Office 365 to create charts before.
 The one we are looking at in this tutorial is the scatter plot, or XY-chart.
 We will use the following data to first tweak of the scatter plot to imitate a lollipop chart.
 This requires a few steps of styling and adjustment but will get the job done for you.

 However, setting up a project timeline does not have to be difficult.
 If you need to create and update a timeline for recurring communications to clients, it will be simpler and faster to use a free timeline generator that automates the entire process for you right inside a PowerPoint presentation.
 In this step-by-step tutorial we will teach you both approaches.

 How to manually make a Timeline in Microsoft Excel

 Set up your data in an Excel worksheet

 Like with any visualization before we can start thinking about the graphic representation we need some data.
 For this tutorial we will focus on this dummy data: